Application & License Agreement for Residence Halls

 All assigned residents are subject to the housing license agreement for the full term of the agreement for Fall and Spring semesters.
 Rent covers only those periods when the residential community is open for the semester.
 Between semesters, housing for continuing residents is available as follows:

 - Apartment-style residences, including Martin, Moore and Grad House are open over the Winter Break and may be occupied during the period by assigned residents.

 - Residential Commons & Residence Halls/Houses: Residents desiring on-campus accommodations for “interim” periods (when residential facilities are officially closed for Winter Break, between Spring and Summer terms or between Summer and Fall) must contact the RLSH office to inquire regarding availability and to sign the interim housing agreement.
 If available, there is a daily charge and the resident may be required to move to a room other than their regularly assigned space.

 At the end of each term, residents without an interim agreement must vacate the residence hall no later than 24 hours after their last exam or by the specified hall closing time, whichever comes first.
 Residents who do not leave by the specified time may be subject to a minimum $100 fine

 Regardless of whether or not classes are in session, all University rules, regulations, Community Standards, Code of Conduct, as well as all applicable laws are in force whenever a building is occupied.

 Summer School Housing

 Residents who wish to live on campus for Summer school must complete an application and contract for the Summer term.
 The Summer housing contract is separate from the academic year contract.
 Typically one residence hall is open for Summer school.
 Residents of Hawk and Martin must complete a Summer application and be enrolled for Summer in order to be eligible for a continued assignment.
-Detailed information about summer school 2015, including rental rates, will be available in mid-February in the RLSH office.
+Detailed information about summer school, including rental rates, is typically available mid-February.